sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/JobsApi.md

         JobsApi apiInstance = new JobsApi(defaultClient);
         String projectId = "projectId_example"; // String | project-space to delete job from
         String jobId = "jobId_example"; // String | of the job to be deleted
-        Boolean cancelIfRunning = true; // Boolean | If true job will be canceled if it is not finished.
+        Boolean cancelIfRunning = true; // Boolean | If true, job will be canceled if it is not finished.
 Otherwise,                         deletion will fail for running jobs or request will block until job has finished.
-        Boolean awaitDeletion = true; // Boolean | If true request will block until deletion succeeded or failed.
+        Boolean awaitDeletion = true; // Boolean | If true, request will block until deletion succeeded or failed.
 If the job is still running the request will wait until the job has finished. try {
             apiInstance.deleteJob(projectId, jobId, cancelIfRunning, awaitDeletion);
         } catch (ApiException e) {